 … made it clear she was definitely not on my team

-I realized the way my partner talked to me routinely made me feel awful about myself and she told me I should look at what I was doing to motivate him to say those things.
+I realized the way my partner talked to me routinely made me feel awful about myself.
+I brought it up to my therapist and she told me I should look at what I was doing to motivate him to say those things.
 At this point I actually asked her if my husband was secretly slipping her cash.
 I was only kind of kidding when I asked that because I couldn’t find any other reason that everything I talked to her about seemed to come back to taking care of him and not me.
 The pattern had become pronounced enough that I felt like there had to be an explanation.
 It was like my therapy had become about making me a more compliant partner.
 My own issues were not improving.

 This may sound obvious but just in case, if you feel like your therapy continually focuses on pleasing other people while you don’t progress at all.
 GET OUT.